+The average job search now takes between 5 and 9 months.
 Finding a job after 40 can take longer but don’t get discouraged.
 Anyone over 40 can have success if they incorporate some alternative search methods, revise their resume, refine their skills, and employ some new interview techniques.
-Here are four job search tips for success after 40:
+Here are four job search tips that will super-charge your success rate after 40:

-- Emphasize your experience with technology by listing all computer and software programs you are familiar with, and especially list your social media URLs (or add buttons) to you résumé.
-This conveys that you are up-to-speed with Web 2.0 tools and have kept up with technology—BIG.
+- Emphasize your experience with technology by listing all computer and software programs you are familiar with, and especially list your social media URLs (or add buttons) to you resume.
+This conveys that you are up-to-speed with Web 2.0 tools and have kept up with technology—a BIG factor in hiring 40-plus’ers.

 - List key skills, accomplishments, and problems solved—giving concrete examples—as they relate to a certain type of position.
 Show how you contributed to the bottom line.
 Add an Ongoing Training section to the resume and show current and recent classes.
 This shows you’re keeping your skills up-to-date.